Should I take a DNA ancestry test?

 But your results that these companies give you can change over time as like these companies like change their algorithms and like get more people in their database.

-So for a long while, I think 23andMe was really bad about matching people to specific countries in Africa just because they just didn't have the databases of what those DNA profiles look like from people in Africa.
+So for a long while, I think 23andMe was really bad about matching people to specific countries in Africa, just because they just didn't have the databases of what those DNA profiles look like from people in Africa.

-But actually, what wouldn't be squishy from these things is like actually finding real relatives.
+But actually what wouldn't be squishy from these things is like actually finding real relatives.

-Yeah, I mean, like, I could definitely see why that would be super appealing to some folks.
+I mean, like I could I could definitely see why that would be super appealing to some folks.
+It's just not appealing to me.

+Yeah, so that would definitely be a downside for you.
 And there are other downsides here that maybe everyone who might use one of these services might want to think about.

 What other downsides?

-Wait, wait, just
+Wait, just

 hold on a second, Meredith.
+I'm really sorry about this.

 I'm getting a call from one of our sponsors.